 The Robert Cavelier de la Salle garden is just a little larger than the Marco Polo Garden and pays homage to the 17th century French explorer who explored the Great Lakes, the Gulf of Mexico, and the Mississippi River.
 It was de la Salle who claimed the Mississippi basin as French territory.

 Columns and statues are planted on the axis of the park.
-The statues were sculpted by nineteenth-century artists including Charles Gumery, Gustave Grauk, Jean-Joseph Perraud and François Jouffroy and show allegorical figures meant to commemorate the adventurous journeys undertaken by the explorers.
+The statues were sculpted by nineteenth-century artists including Charles Gumery, Gustave Grauk, Jean-Joseph Perraud and François Jouffroy and show allegorical figures representing Day, Night, Dawn and Twilight.
+They are meant to commemorate the adventurous journeys undertaken by the explorers.

 Both of the gardens have playgrounds for young visitors and also several ping-pong tables.
 Shaded benches are abundant and are a peaceful place to enjoy a rest.